ovh/docs/pages/cloud/vps/apps_first_steps/guide.en-gb.md

 This section will explain the first steps specifically for the OpenVPN pre-installed image.

 1. Open the email from OVHcloud which contains your application login details.
-2. Click on the URL for Plesk in the email.
+2. Click on the URL for OpenVPN in the email.
 3. Log in using the username and password provided in the email.

 No further steps are necessary to complete the first configuration of this application.